 When I first moved to Copenhagen I was sick for a week, and I could barely eat or think straight.
 I was breathlessly fearful that I would not fit in, that no one spoke English (everyone spoke English), that I would be friendless and alone.
 But once I managed to get over my fear I discovered smørrebrød and the Danish National Gallery, and coffee culture, and buses that ran every three and a half minutes.
 There was so much out there to love, and new routines waiting to be uncovered and immersed within.

 So no, travel isn’t a carousel of happiness and sunset Instagram selfies.
 I got my debit card cloned and stolen in Manhattan, and it took me two weeks to find a launderette in Copenhagen (and then about 2 hours to figure out how it worked).

 But there the thing – when you compare the stress, discovery and sensory assault of travel to the difficulties of being a jobbing creative, there’s really no juxtaposition to be made.
 How hard is it coming up with a digital campaign for a fabric softener when compared to transposing your life to a whole new world?
 It’s not.
 The hardest thing won’t be the job, it’ll be everything else.
 And maybe all those new perspectives, conversations, sights and cultures you’ll see along the way will help you in your creative thinking.

 Life is short and fleeting.
 One moment you’re jogging down the road and the next you’re dead.
 So why not travel if you’re given the opportunity?
 The only thing holding you back is fear.
 And if it doesn’t work out?
 Just come home.
 You’ve always got that.
 And when you do, home might feel fresh and unique – as if your eyes have been opened, and you’re finally seeing it for the first time.

-David is a Creative Copywriter currently freelancing in London and looking for an Art Director – if you know anyone?
+David is a Creative Copywriter currently in London.
 He tweets at @doritosyndrome.